Code-Institute-Submissions/DentalCare/README.md

 2. Need to be able to quickly review the dental services available to see if they are appropriate to my needs.
 3. Want to be able to view the site across multiple devices e.g. while not at home on desktop or laptop.
 4. Like to review any existing customer feedback.
+5. Want the site to be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
-5. Want to contact dental care for any business related enquiries.
+6. Want to contact dental care for any business related enquiries.

-### As an admin user I would:
+#### As an admin user I would:

 1. Want the site to address the business goals.
-2. Need to easily redevelop the site should any individual section need updating.
+2. Need to easily redevelop the site should any individual section needs updating.
 3. Code that was easy to read and understand.
 3. Be able to share the repository for collaborative purposes.